rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 History: Old style was developed between the 15th and 18th centuries for metal type.
 These fonts fell out of favor in the 18th and 19th centirues, but saw more use in the 20th century (as many fonts have) and are still popular now.
 Humanist fonts are sans serifs and therefore newer than old style fonts.

 Usage: These fonts can be used all around.
 They have an elegance associated with them.
+Consider using something else for highly modern marketing or branding.

 <img src="/img/blog/posts/typography_transitional.jpg" alt="transitional typefaces">

-**Transitional / Neo-classical**
+#### Transitional / Neo-classical

 Traditional, or "neo-classical" fontfaces resemble penship (similar to Old Style fontfaces), however, they also feature more symmetry and uniformity, have a higher contrast, and have more structure.
 These fonts are often serifs and usually have a vertical stress.
 Letterforms usually have a high contrast, and these fontfaces also often have tall x-heights.